Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Generating Data From Unseen Animals

 {{./figures/results_comparison}}

-\section{Generating data from unseen animals}
+\section{Generating Data From Unseen Animals}

-We used a simple Bayesian optimisation routine to search through the $\psi$ space of the trained concatenative models with 3 and 6 $\psi$ parameters to find the optimal conditioning parameters $\psi^*$ for four animals (of which two were included in the training set, and two were not).
+We used a simple Bayesian optimisation routine to search over the conditional parameters $\psi$ (leaving $\theta$ fixed) of the trained models to find the optimal values $\psi^*$ for four animals (of which two were included in the training set, and two were not).
 We initialised the Gaussian process with 4, 8 or 16 evenly spaced random samples drawn from a Sobol sequence.
-At each step we evaluated the model's performance on a 30 minute subset of the training data consisting of 15 seconds from each sound in the training data which was collected in the first 2 hours of the experiment, so as to keep the effects of time degradation to a minimum (time degradation is encoded into the $\psi$ space as described in the appendix \ref{app:TimeDegradation}).
+At each step we evaluated the model's performance on a 30 minute subset of the training data consisting of 15 seconds from each sound in the training data which was collected in the first 2 hours of the recording, so as to keep the effects of time degradation to a minimum.
 The Bayesian optimisation routine was stopped when it found a candidate for $\psi^*$ which produced a loss within 2\% of the target loss.
 The target loss was taken as the value of the loss achieved using the learned means of the $\psi$ distributions.

-While we found that these models could converge quickly to a value of $\psi$ close to the optimum for both in-sample and out of sample animals, performance on out of sample animals is significantly worse than for in-sample animals.
-This may simply be due to the low number of animals included in the space, so we also trained the 6 parameter model on data from 10 normal hearing and 10 symmetric hearing impaired animals.
+While we found that these models could converge quickly to a close-to-optimal $\psi$ for both in-sample and unseen animals, actual performance is significantly worse on unseen animals.
+This may simply be due to the low number of animals included in the space, so we also trained the 6 parameter model on data from 10 NH and 10 symmetric HI animals.
 We used the same hyperparameters except for the initial learning rate, which we set lower at $1\times10^{-4}$.
 We tested the 9 animal and 20 animal versions on 4 held out animals which were not seen by either model, and 4 in-sample animals which were included in training data for both models.
-We used a subset of the test data which was recorded in the first few hours of the experiment for the evaluation, consisting of one 30 second sound from each sound class.
-Results from these evaluations are reported in figures \ref{fig:results_bayesopt}\textbf{l} to \textbf{o}.
+We used a subset of the test data which was recorded in the first few hours of the recording for evaluation, including one 30 second sound from each sound class.